-There are a few things to consider when you decide to smoke oysters: The type of smoker you use, the type of wood you choose and the type of oyster you pick.
+There are a few things to consider when you decide to smoke fresh oysters: The type of smoker you use, the type of wood you choose and the type of oyster you pick.

 Let's explain each one of this considerations into more details:

 When it comes to smoking meat, different types of smokers have different instructions and smoking process for each type.

-But if you are planning to smoke oysters, any type of smoker will do.
+But if you are planning to make smoked oysters, any type of smoker will do.
 I prefer using an offset smoker.
 It is my favorite smoker and It's the model I use for every recipe.

 Just remember to pick something you are comfortable with and will allow you to regulate and monitor the smoking temperatures easily.